Notes on the Geography of Peninsular India: Mumbai Deco

 Perhaps a little less striking.
 The architect was Gajanan B. Mhatre.
 The address is 156 Queens Road.

-At 152 Queens Road, Palm Court is from 1933-30 and was another building by Gajanan B. Mhatre.
-The entrance is magnified by color and bold chevrons, even if the cycle brings it down a notch.
+Palm Court, at 152 Queens Road,is from 1933-30 and was another building by Gajanan B. Mhatre.
+The entrance is magnified by color and bold chevrons, even if the bike brings it down a notch.

 144 Queens Road: Rajajb Mahal, from 1933-39.
 Architect: Merwanji Bana and Co.